Will we choose songs and hymns I like? What’s for lunch later?

-What makes worship delightful is not the novelty of the style, or the beauty of the music, but the object at its centre.
+What makes worship delightful is the object at its centre.
 Worship is not creating something new but responding to the already-present majesty and mercy of God.
 And Christ is central as the One who shares the throne of God, and who redeemed us by his blood.
 This God-centredness is vital for churches to recover in a world where so many things (eg career, self, possessions) call us to worship them instead.

 Romans 12:1-3 is a key Bible verse in understanding worship: “in view of God’s mercy, offer your souls and bodies as living sacrifices, holy and pleasing to God, for this is your reasonable act of worship.”
-This is in part a reflection of the other Biblical words for “worship” (Hebrew abodah, Greek latreia) which mean “work/service/activity”.
+Here Paul uses a second word-group for “worship” (Hebrew abodah, Greek latreia) which means “work/service/activity”.

-Worship is action, as much what we do the rest of the week with our souls and bodies, as what we do when we gather.
-Worship is both adoration and action.
-What we do shows what we delight in.
-So I can’t worship on Sunday if I have not served God during the week.
-To come and sing when I have not considered how I can serve God in my personal, family or work life is at best inconsistent; and at worst impossible.
+Worship is as much action for God – what we do the rest of the week with our souls and bodies – as adoration – how we adore Him on Sunday.
+So I can’t worship God on Sunday if I have not done so during the week.
 My weekday worship prepares me for that on Sunday (and vice versa).

 A good way to prepare for Sunday is to pray for the preacher to be faithful and inspired in what they teach.
-Pray for the congregation and any newcomers to be attentive and have open hearts for God’s message.
+Pray for the congregation and any newcomers to be attentive and to have lives changed by the gospel message.
 Pray for any particular people we know who are anxious, or doubting, or discouraged.
-Another practical way to come prepared is to read the passage that is being taught about in the sermon if your church publicises what it is in advance.
+Read the passage that is being taught about in the sermon if your church has told you what it is in advance.

-2. How can I help to build each other up?
+2. How can we help to build each other up?

-Is gathered worship for God, or for the people?
-Of course, it’s both.
-But David Peterson argues (from eg 1 Corinthians 14, see v26) that the New Testament’s emphasis in gathered worship is upon encouraging each other.
+David Peterson argues (from eg 1 Corinthians 14, see v26) that the New Testament’s emphasis in gathered worship is upon encouraging each other.
 Sunday best clothing should be hard hats and boots, because we are to “build” each other up.
-Perhaps he overstates his case, as gathered worship is clearly for responding to God too, yet I can sing songs at home, or pray at work, but I cannot encourage and edify you except when we gather.
+He’s right that I can sing songs at home, or pray at work, but I cannot encourage and edify you except when we gather.

 Anglican worship is historically strong at ‘building up’ the faith of the congregation.
-This is largely thanks to Thomas Cranmer, Archbishop of Canterbury under Henry VIII and Edward VI, who reformed medieval English Catholic worship’s focus on ritual and mystery.
-Although change and innovation is also vital and refreshing, Cranmer saw three things that gathered worship must be:
+Thomas Cranmer, reforming Archbishop of Canterbury under Henry VIII and Edward VI, saw three things that gathered worship must be:

 Biblical – our gathered ‘church’ should be drenched in Scripture, not just in the reading and sermon, but in the content of songs and prayers.
 Even the plan of the service comes from Scripture, including the elements of worship listed in the Biblical accounts: invitation to praise and prayer, songs of praise, confession, reading of Scripture and explanation of it, sharing of food and of gifts for the poor, sacraments of baptism and communion.
 In all these moments of ‘church’, the common feature is faith responding to the Word of God.

-Balanced – churches today tend to either cut loose from the past, missing the wisdom and durability of the best prayers and music, or to cut out ideas from the present, missing out on new ideas which could enhance our worship.
+Balanced – churches today tend to either cut out the past with some of the best prayers and music, or to cut out the present with its new ideas which can enhance our worship.
 Thomas Cranmer followed the principle of emphasising what the Bible emphasises (God’s grace, Word and gospel signs; the people’s repentance, responsiveness and obedience) and being silent where the Bible is silent (eg the kind of music, or whether to stand, sit or kneel).
 He kept the best prayers from the past, but rewrote the Roman Catholic service.
 He included the congregation much more in singing and saying the Bible and prayers, where before the priest said everything.
-He took out ceremonies which undermine faith in Christ, but allowed those which promote it.
+He took out ceremonies which undermine faith in Christ, but encouraged those which promote it.

 Intelligible – Cranmer put the words of the services into English, from a Latin which even many priests leading the medieval services did not understand.
 He adapted or wrote many new prayers or Collects, especially his excellent “Collect for Bible Sunday” (Last Sunday after Trinity) .
 He simplified gathered worship for the congregation by putting it all in one book, where before there were half a dozen to juggle.
 Were he here today he would doubtless have put prayers online and in apps!